cy235/SPARK_YARN_HDFS/README.md

 # Create a Hadoop Distributed File System ( HDFS) running Spark on YARN
- In this repo, we introduce how to create a Hadoop cluster with different machines, and run the Apache Spark on YARN to process big data.
+ In this repo, we introduce how to create a Hadoop cluster with different nodes, and run the Apache Spark on YARN to process big data.

  First, we need to create multiple (here we create 4) virtual machines installed with CentOS 8 using VMware, and setup the network adapter as NAT.

  ## Network interface card setting
-We configure the network interface card for each machine in the following
+We configure the network interface card for each node in the following

 ```
  vi /etc/sysconfig/network-scripts/ifcfg-ens33